-167. (1) When a defendant is committed for trial, one of the magistrates or the Clerk of the Peace must explain to the defendant that he or she has the right, subject to subsections (5) and (6), to elect whether to be tried by jury or by the Trial Judge sitting alone and must call on the defendant to make an election.

-- (2) An indication of election may be given by the defendant's legal representative. - (3) An election under subsection (1), once made, may not be changed except for good reason and with the leave of the Trial Judge, but may be set aside as provided by subsections (5) and (6).
+- 167. (1) When a defendant is committed for trial, one of the magistrates or the Clerk of the Peace must explain to the defendant that he or she has the right, subject to subsections (5) and (6), to elect whether to be tried by jury or by the Trial Judge sitting alone and must call on the defendant to make an election. - (2) An indication of election may be given by the defendant's legal representative. - (3) An election under subsection (1), once made, may not be changed except for good reason and with the leave of the Trial Judge, but may be set aside as provided by subsections (5) and (6).

-&lt;sup>4 For the equivalent provision in Ascension, see the trials Without A Jury Ordinance, 2016, Ord.
-A5 of 2016.
+&lt;sup>5 For the Ascension version of this provision, see the Trials Without a Jury Ordinance, 2016.

-- (4) Subject to subsections (5) and (6) - - (a) if the defendant refuses to elect or remains silent the trial must be with a jury; - (b) if there is more than one defendant to an indictment, and one of them elects trial by jury the trial must be with a jury.

-(5) The prosecution may apply to the Trial Judge for the trial to be conducted without a jury on the grounds that the nature of the case or the character of the defendant(s) render it improbable that an impartial jury could be selected.

-(6) Upon such an application, and after hearing representations from each of the defendants, the Trial Judge may in his or her discretion order the trial to be by a judge sitting alone.
+- (4) Subject to subsections (5) and (6) - - (a) if the defendant refuses to elect or remains silent the trial must be with a jury; - (b) if there is more than one defendant to an indictment, and one of them elects trial by jury the trial must be with a jury. - (5) The prosecution may apply to the Trial Judge for the trial to be conducted without a jury on the grounds that the nature of the case or the character of the defendant(s) render it improbable that an impartial jury could be selected. - (6) Upon such an application, and after hearing representations from each of the defendants, the Trial Judge may in his or her discretion order the trial to be by a judge sitting alone.